department-of-veterans-affairs/va.gov-cms/READMES/blackfire.md

 - Turn blackfire on with `ddev blackfire on`
 - Turn blackfire off with `ddev blackfire off`
-- You may need to do a `blackfire poweroff && blackfire start` if the above doesn't work.
+- You may need to do a `ddev poweroff && ddev start` if the above doesn't work.

 ## Testing